-Browse complete-ish portfolio ⤳
+Browse previous work ⤳

 Data visualization, product design, and stories on everything from predictive policing to mascot taxonomy.